mgolden30/ECS_MHD_2D/README.md

 Generating 256 steps of turbulence took 14.76011872291565 seconds.
 Recurrence diagram computed in 2.2505459785461426 seconds
 ```
+This creates two files.
+temp_data/turb.npz stores all grid parameters and a bit of turbulence to intialize RPO guesses with.
+temp_data/dist.mat contains a recurrence diagram.
+This can be visualized in MATLAB or loaded into any python script with scipy.io.loadmat.

 ### Step 2: Create Initial RPO Guess